Izanami suffers severe burns!

 -Iwatsutsuo no kami

-The deities born from the blood that splattered onto the rocks from the base of the sword
+The Kami born from the blood that splattered onto the rocks from the base of the sword

 -Mikahayahi no kami